-This is part of the Turing-inspired Meta-Morphogenesis (M-M) project:
+This is now part of the Turing-inspired Meta-Morphogenesis (M-M) project,

 A partial index of discussion notes is in

-A brief summary of the main ideas I'll present goes as follows: Creative processes or mechanisms and their products can be compared in various ways, e.g. on the basis of the complexity of the process of realisation or complexity of the result, the differences between the new product and previously realised products, the relative likelihoods of realisation of various alternative possibilities or sets of possibilities, features of the new range of possibilities made directly accessible e.g. the size and variety of the new range of possibilities, the possibilities made inaccessible after realisation of certain possibilities (e.g. because of resources consumed, or other incompatibilities), and other criteria that can vary according to the type of product, and the interests or needs of whoever or whatever is doing the comparison.
+A brief summary of the main ideas I'll present goes as follows: Creative processes or mechanisms and their products can be compared in various ways, e.g. on the basis of the complexity of the process of realisation or complexity of the result, the differences between the new product and previously realised products, the relative likelihoods of realisation of various alternative possibilities or sets of possibilities, changes in "step size" of actions or opportunities, e.g. whether features of the new range of possibilities are made directly accessible, the size and variety of the new range of possibilities, and, in some cases, the possibilities made inaccessible after realisation of new certain possibilities (e.g. because of resources consumed, opportunities rejected, things destroyed, or other incompatibilities), and other criteria that can vary according to the type of product, and also the interests or needs of whoever or whatever is doing the comparison.

-individual beavers.
-It is not possible to tell simply by observing behaviours
+In general, it is not possible to tell simply by observing behaviours whether

 intentional creativity.
 For example, beavers seem to have the intention to

-create dams that raise water level, but at least one experiment suggested that
+create dams that raise water level, but an experiment has been reported that

 pre-verbal human infant or toddler that contributes to development of linguistic